igorcarpanese/wordle-is-solved/strategy.md

 There are three different ways to measure if a word is good or not.
 Each way can provide a score with different magnitudes, so the player must normalize them to a number between 0 and 1 to allow a combination without bias.

 The final score is a [convex combination](https://en.wikipedia.org/wiki/Convex_combination) with arbitrary weights.
 The weights change depending on the state of the game.
-For example, in the try to win state, the weight of the number of unseen characters is zero.
+For example, in the last round state, the weight of the number of unseen characters is zero.

 ### Absolute frequency of each letter